In this article, I’m going to show you how to add a new hard drive to a Linux environment.

 #mount /dev/sdb1 /ocptechnology --- For mount /dev/sdb1 partition with /ocptechnology directory.

-The above command temporarily mounted currently, if you want to mount it permanently then add the below entry in /etc/fstab, once you have done the new drive will automatically mount to ocptechnology on reboot.
+The above command is temporarily mounted currently, if you want to mount it permanently then add the below entry in /etc/fstab, once you have done the new drive will automatically mount to ocptechnology on reboot.

 #vi /etc/fstab /dev/sdb1 /ocptechnology ext3 defaults 1 2